top of page

 If someone has to think, it’s already too hard.

-Bonus tip: If you have a key action (book a call, get a quote etc.), make it a button in the header, not another menu item.
+Bonus Tip: If you have a key action (like booking a call or getting a quote), make it a button in the header, not another menu item.

 An example of a Mobile friendly Wix page in the making

-If you’re using Wix Studio, take advantage of breakpoints and make sure the mobile header isn’t just a squashed version of desktop.
+If you’re using Wix Studio, take advantage of breakpoints.
+Make sure the mobile header isn’t just a squashed version of the desktop.

 For service pages, a structure like this works well: